Julius Speech Recognition Engine Settings

 RECOG_EVENT_OVERFLOW

-Output when the input sound level is too high and causes an overflow.
+Emitted when the input level is too high and causes overflow.

 RECOG_EVENT_OVERFLOW